wp-plugins/threewp-broadcast/readme.txt

 To be considered an orphan the orphaned posts must have the exact same title (name) as the soon-to-be parent.

-= Bulk broadcast existing pages =
+= Broadcast existing pages in bulk =

-That's not possible until ticket 16031, http://core.trac.wordpress.org/ticket/16031 , gets fixed.
+Want to broadcast a bunch of existing pages at once?
+This function will be released after Broadcast 2.0.

-I'm not writing a UI for that function when I'll just have to rewrite it when the ticket gets fixed.
+As of today, ticket 16031, http://core.trac.wordpress.org/ticket/16031 , is causing the problem.

 = Slugs =